TomFilsell/LLM_tutor/README.md

 - Copy `rubric.txt` to `rubric_biology.txt`
 - Adjust scoring criteria for your discipline
-- Weight different aspects (e.g., more emphasis on accuracy for STEM)
+- Weight different aspects (e.g., more emphasis on accuracy)

 #### 4. Test Against Your Actual Exam Questions